 Here is a close-up view of this transition area with sink:

 My last prediction- I think we as designers will see an explosion of requests for work-from-home design space solutions.
 There has always been the office/study/den, but with the millions of people now working from home, many companies may find that it actually is preferable for their business model to have a lighter physical office space footprint.
 If productivity is good, and people are feeling a healthier home-work balance, there could be a proliferation of work-from-home positions.
-There may be many workers who will need to carve out workspace within the existing footprint of their house, and they will be looking for creative solutions from us designers.
+There may be many workers who will need to carve out a workspace within the existing footprint of their house, and they will be looking for creative solutions from us designers.

-This is a great solution finding existing space and re-purposing it.
+This is a great solution for finding existing space and re-purposing it.
 Not every work-from-home client can afford an addition to their home.
 Below is another example of a creative workspace solution carving out space in a multi-purpose room.

-With all the uncertainty in the world right now, one thing is sure- we will emerge from this with a better understanding of humanity and with that, a better understanding of how to create healthier environments, well adapted to our future 'new normal'.
+With all the uncertainty in the world right now, one thing is sure- we will emerge from this with a better understanding of humanity, and with that, a better understanding of how to create healthier environments, well adapted to our future ‘new normal’.
 Oh, and we will make sure they are beautiful, too.